psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - version identification;
 - separation of current and historical material;
 - separation of confirmed and proposed content;
-- assembly of the final artifact;
+- privacy filtering;
-- human review where required.
+- human review;

-The result depends on:

-- the source material available;
-- the purpose of the compilation;
+- assembly of the final artifact.
-- the selected context;
-- authority and provenance rules;
-- the intended receiving system;
-- the level of human review.

 > The Memory Bank is the source.
 >